bevyengine/rfcs/rfcs/one-shot-call-backs.md

 ## Future work

-The UI loop problem may be better addressed by multiple worlds and schedules, see #16.
+1. The UI loop problem may be better addressed by multiple worlds and schedules, see #16.
+2. The `EntityCommand` variant of `Callback` may be better handled using `Relations` in some form in the future.
+3. The ergonomics and performance of the callback pattern will be improved with other possible improvements to commands, namely more immediate processing, parallel execution and better control over execution order.

+### Scripting-like gameplay code using callbacks

+TODO: discuss `CallbackWrapper` trait and its use to make scripting-like hooks with `callback_hook::<C>` system